canderis/Static-Website-Boilerplate/README.md

 * Add in some other baseline css tweaks.
 * Add more basic responsiveness, particularly to the nav menu.
 * url support for each page
+* Add in basic error page templates
+* Add in favicon support
+* Configure the htaccess file to be added to the dist folder on build
+* Set up image and other resource support